 Cataraqui Conservation is committed to supporting municipalities, partners and our community during this time of changing health concerns realted to the COVID-19 virus.
 We support the messages from Public Health, the Province and member Municipalities and encourage residents to stay home and practice social distancing.
 The health and safety of our clients, staff, and community is of the utmost importance.
 Following the advice of Public Health we have made the following changes to our operations and programming:

-- The Outdoor Centre at Little Cataraqui Creek Conservation Area is closed to the public until June 1, 2020
+- The Outdoor Centre at Little Cataraqui Creek Conservation Area is closed to the public until further notice.

 - We continue to monitor the situation closely and may extend closure dates depending upon recommendations of Public Health and the Province.